-We have mutliple handsets to offer these include VOIP (Voice Over Internet Protocol, ranging from Grandstream, Yealink, Splicecom and many more.
+We have multiple types of VOIP (Voice Over Internet Protocol) handsets available, ranging from Grandstream, Yealink, Splicecom and many more.

 Number porting is the process for moving your telephone numbers from one communications provider to another.
 Portability allows you to retain your existing telephone number when moving to a new communications provider.

 A hunt group is an advanced form of call forwarding i.e when a call will look (hunt) for another phone to call, if there is no answer, or the the earlier phones in the group are busy.
 Ultimately to help you from missing inbound calls.

 Simultaneously where all the phones in the hunt group ring at the same time.
 Individual operators pick up as and when they are able to.
 If the phone rings for a set number of times the call would then be forwarded to voicemail.
 It could even be the call goes to one phone therefore if that phone is busy it goes to the next one like a sequence depending on what numbers you provide for the call to keep going through until it gets answered.